Moving To Philippines From US

 • Bank Guarantee

-• Shipment cannot arrive before your visa is approved
+• Shipment must not arrive before visa is approved

-• Shipment must arrive 60 days before or after Customer’s arrival in the Philippines
+• Shipment must arrive within 60 days before or after customer’s arrival

-• Household goods and personal effects must have been in Customer’s possession for at least six months prior to importation
+• All household goods and personal effects must have been in customer’s possession for at least six months prior to importation

 In the Philippines, some articles may not be imported whatsoever.
 These items include, but may not be limited to: